 If elements of your job involve workers accessing hard to reach areas, scaffolding will definitely be a requirement in order for the job to be completed safely.
 Even seemingly straightforward jobs like painting a building can require scaffolding, if external areas of the building are difficult, or impossible to reach with ladders.

 An extensive scaffolding job

 When you’re undertaking a big job, you’ll most likely require scaffolding.
 The likelihood of a job requiring scaffolding increases with the number of people who will be working at a height simultaneously.

 In addition, if the job is likely to take a decent amount of time to complete, it would be advisable to erect scaffolding.
 Using scaffolding means that your safety equipment can stay erect 24/7, saving set up time in the mornings, while scaffolding can also help to protect work sites from the elements, which is helpful during bad spells of weather.

 If your job involves an extensive amount of work then the use of scaffolding is almost always advisable.

 Does the ground need protection?

-Scaffolding is designed to protect not only the workers at height, but also workers, and any other passers by, on the ground.
+Scaffolding is designed to protect not only the workers at height, but also workers, and any other passers-by, on the ground.
 If your job involves many tools and materials being used at a height, then there is a chance that they could be dropped or knocked to the ground, and potentially cause a life-threatening injury.

 In this case, scaffolding with edge protection is essential, regardless of the nature of the actual job itself.

 Contact us for more information

 If you require any scaffolding services, or are unsure if scaffolding is necessary for your job, please don’t hesitate to contact us and speak to a member of our fantastic team today!